below/HelloSilicon/README.md

 ### Listing 9-9

-While the `uppertst5.py` file only needed a minimal change, calling the code was more challenging than I had thought: On the MWMNSA, python is a Mach-O universal binary with two architectures: x86_64 and arm64e.
+While the `uppertst5.py` file only needed a minimal change, calling the code is a little more challenging: On Apple Silicon Macs, python is a Mach-O universal binary with two architectures: x86_64 and arm64e.
 Notably absent is the arm64 architecture we were building for up to this point.
 This makes our dylib unusable with python.

 arm64e is the [Armv-8 architecture](https://community.arm.com/developer/ip-products/processors/b/processors-ip-blog/posts/armv8-a-architecture-2016-additions), which Apple is using since the A12 chip.
 If you want to address devices prior to the A12, you must stick to arm64.
-The first Macs to use ARM64 run on the M1 CPU, thus Apple decided to take advangage of the new features.
+The first Macs to use ARM64 run on the M1 CPU based on the A14 architecture, thus Apple decided to take advangage of the new features.

 So, what to do?
-We could compile everything as arm64e, but that would make the library useless on any iPhone but the very latest, and we would like to support those, too.
+We could compile everything as arm64e, but that would make the library useless on devices like the iPhone X or older, and we would like to support them, too.

-Above, you read something about _universal binary_.
+Above, you read something about a _universal binary_.
 For a very long time, the Mach-O executable format had support for several processor architectures in a single file.
 This includes, but is not limited to, Motorola 68k (on NeXT computers), PowerPC, Intel x86, as well ARM code, each with their 32 and 64 bit variantes where applicable.
 In this case, I am building a universal dynamic library which includes both arm64 and arm64e code.
 More information can be found [here](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

 ## Chapter 10
 No changes in the core code were required, but instead of just an iOS app I created a SwiftUI app that will work on macOS, iOS, watchOS (Series 4 and later), and tvOS.